ljohnston/vim/README.md

 TODO
 ====

-- gradlew clean|build to tear down / reconfig?
+- gradlew clean|build|updateBundles

+  How do build and updateBundles differ?